 On the other hand, remote surf spots have most of the time no signs of life around.
 An empty and quiet place supplies the opportunity to enjoy the line-up by yourself.
 However, you need to be careful with potential swell magnets, rocks coming to the surface at low tide and obviously sharks.

 Some rules are necessary to enjoy at best those empty lineups with “untouched“ waves.
-One day, you will stop your van on the roadside in the middle of nowhere and you will discover a perfect wave with nobody around (quite common on the West coast).
-Then, first thing you want to do is jump into the water because it’s very tempting, but you will have to restrain yourself a few minutes before catching these perfect waves.
+One day, you will stop your van on the roadside in the middle of nowhere and you will discover a perfect wave with nobody around.
+Then, first thing you want to do is jump into the water because it’s very tempting.
+But you will have to restrain yourself a few minutes before catching these perfect waves.